Torpedo boat: Torpedo boat destroyers

 The introduction of the torpedo boat resulted in a flurry of activity in navies around the world, as smaller, quicker-firing guns were added to existing ships to ward off the new threat.
 In the mid-1880s there were developed torpedo gunboats, the first vessel design for the explicit purpose of hunting and destroying torpedo boats.
 Essentially very small cruisers, torpedo gunboats were equipped with torpedo tubes and an adequate gun armament, intended for hunting down smaller enemy boats.

 The first example of this was HMS Rattlesnake, designed by Nathaniel Barnaby in 1885.
 The gunboat was armed with torpedoes and designed for hunting and destroying smaller torpedo boats.
 She was armed with a single 4-inch/25-pounder breech-loading gun, six 3-pounder QF guns and four 14 in torpedo tubes, arranged with two fixed tubes at the bow and a set of torpedo dropping carriages on either side.
 Four torpedo reloads were carried.

 A number of torpedo gunboat classes followed, including the Grasshopper class, the Sharpshooter class, the Alarm class and the Dryad class – all built for the Royal Navy during the 1880s and the 1890s.
 In 1891, a Chilean Almirante Lynch class torpedo gunboat managed to sink the ironclad Blanco Encalada with a torpedo at the battle of Caldera Bay during the Chilean Civil War of 1891.
-This marked a milestone in naval history, as it was the first time an ironclad warship had been sunk by a self-propelled torpedoes.
+This marked a milestone in naval history, as it was the first time an ironclad warship had been sunk by a self-propelled torpedo.

 In the late 1890s, torpedo boats had been made obsolete by their more successful contemporaries, the torpedo boat destroyers, which were much faster.
 The first ships to bear the formal designation "torpedo boat destroyer" (TBD) were the Daring class of two ships and Havock class of two ships of the Royal Navy, ordered from Yarrows in 1892 by Rear Admiral Jackie Fisher.
 These were basically enlarged torpedo boats, with speed equal to or surpassing the torpedo boats, but were armed with heavier guns that could attack them before they were able to close on the main fleet.